-Admin Password: Enter a new password for the Administrator Login Name.
-The administrator can make changes to the settings.

-User Password: Enter the new password for the User login.
+- Admin Password: Enter a new password for the Administrator Login Name.
+The administrator can make changes to the settings. - User Password: Enter the new password for the User login.
 If you login as the User, you can only see the settings, but cannot change them.

-Gateway Name: Enter a name for the DIR-635 router.
+System Name: Enter a name for the DIR-855 router.

-Remote Remote management allows the DIR-635 to be configured Management: from the Internet by a web browser.
+Remote Remote management allows the DIR-855 to be configured Management: from the Internet by a web browser.
 A username and password is still required to access the Web-Management interface.
 In general, only a member of your network can browse the built-in web pages to perform Administrator tasks.
 This feature enables you to perform Administrator tasks from the remote (Internet) host.

-Remote Admin The port number used to access the DIR-635.

-Port: Example: http://x.x.x.x:8080 whereas x.x.x.x is the Internet IP address of the DIR-635 and 8080 is the port used for the the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.

-Web Management interface.
+Remote Admin Port: The port number used to access the DIR-855.
+Example: http://x.x.x.x8080 whereas x.x.x.x is the Internet IP address of the DIR-855 and 8080 is the port used for the Web Management interface.

 Inbound Filter: This section will list any rules that are created.
-You may click
+You may click the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.